Boolman/terraform-module-vmware/README.md

 * cpu / memory configuration
 * template
-* list of extra disks in addition to the root disk ( size specified in the template )
+* list of extra disks in addition to the root disk
 * run either cloudinit or vmware customize
 * any number of nics ( well not rly... vmware restriction )
 * password is being set on windows host